 To address this sense of aimless drift comes when you build your mission, vision, and values into your communication DNA.
 When communicating change, if you are not completely and absolutely aligning change to your organization mission, your vision, and your core values, you’ve more than likely lost the war, let alone all the battles.

-Mapping what you say you will do to these quality criteria for all the organization does takes your mission, vision, and core values from the 2 dimensional to the 3 dimensional.
+Mapping what you say you will do to these quality criteria for all the organization does takes your mission, vision, and core values from the two-dimensional to the three-dimensional.

 As much as a strategic plan is improved through the value chain of goals, objectives, and actions.
 Your communication, let alone your change portfolio, should undergo a distinct effort to align to the value of your mission, vision, and core values.